Star Wars Release Dates: When to See Star Wars Movies & Disney+ Shows

 Untitled Rian Johnson Trilogy

 Let’s be honest.
 Do we think this is happening anymore?
 Probably not.
 Rian Johnson has moved on to other things.
 But, until we hear otherwise (and no one is officially saying), we’d be remiss if we didn’t mention that before the divisive release of The Last Jedi, Lucasfilm officially said Johnson would make his very own trilogy.
-It hasn’t officially been canceled yet but, well, we’ll see.
+It hasn’t officially been canceled yet but, in a new interview, Lucasfilm president Kathleen Kennedy suggested that it’s been placed on the back burner as Johnson does other things.
+With Johnson’s next film, Glass Onion, set for release in late 2022 though, he’s been quoted saying he still hopes these movies happen.
+So do we.

-Wondering where our RSS feed went?
-You can pick the new up one here.
+For several years, Wonder Woman director Patty Jenkins’ film about pilots in the Star Wars universe has been earmarked as the next film.
+Well, that’s no longer the case.
+After months of rumors suggesting it might move off its 2023 release date, Disney officially took it off the schedule.
+On December 13 2022, Jenkins said the movie is still in “active development” but recent news suggests it’s dead.
+Lucasfilm president Kathleen Kennedy disagrees, saying in May 2023 it’s still on the books.

-Note: This post was last updated on 6/27/2023.
+Marvel Studios President Kevin Feige is best known for helping create the Marvel Cinematic Universe.
+But as much as he loves Marvel, he loves Star Wars even more.
+And so it was exciting to hear that he was producing a Star Wars movie and even recruited Loki and Doctor Strange in the Multiverse of Madness writer Michael Waldron to help him.
+Feige doesn’t like to even acknowledge this project though and in a 2022 interview, Lucasfilm president Kathleen Kennedy also tiptoed around the project’s existence.
+Then, a few weeks before Star Wars Celebration 2023, we learned the project is likely dead.